iamskp99/Fundamentals-of-Database-Engineering/Fundamentals of Database Engineering.md

 All the keys in postgres are secondary key.
 Generally, the tables are index organized or they are called Index Organized table.
 In this case a primary key is used.
 For an index based on secondary key, we need to mantain an index.
 We can't use clustered based indexing.

+### Why can't we use just redis instead of bloom filters ?

+Let's consider a scenario where we want to see if a username exists in db or not then we can use redis to do direct lookup instead of using bloom filters

+Using Redis for this purpose provides a precise way to verify whether a username exists or not.

+Bloom filters, on the other hand, might be used in situations where memory efficiency is more critical and where some level of approximation is acceptable.
+For example, in scenarios where you have a very large set of usernames and you want to quickly filter out obvious non-existent usernames before querying the database, a Bloom filter could be used.
+Keep in mind that using a Bloom filter in this case introduces the possibility of false positives, meaning the filter might incorrectly indicate that a username exists when it actually doesn't.